bbcmicrobit/micropython/docs/tutorials/storage.rst

     $ ufs rm story.txt

-The ``rm`` sub-command removes the named from from the file system on the connected micro:bit (it's named after the common Unix command, ``rm``, that serves the same function).
+The ``rm`` sub-command removes the named file from the file system on the connected micro:bit (it's named after the common Unix command, ``rm``, that serves the same function).